spotfiresoftware/tibco-streaming-samples/modelops/mlaas/google-language/README.md

 ## Introduction

-This sample project demonstrates calling the [Google Natural Language API](https://cloud.google.com/natural-language) for [Analyzing Sentiment](https://cloud.google.com/natural-language/docs/analyzing-sentiment) from TIBCO ModelOps.
-This GitHub repository contains the artifacts of a TIBCO ModelOps Project that can be imported into TIBCO ModelOps to allow you to analyze text data for sentiment using the Google Natural Language API.
+This sample project demonstrates calling the [Google Natural Language API](https://cloud.google.com/natural-language) for [Analyzing Sentiment](https://cloud.google.com/natural-language/docs/analyzing-sentiment) from Spotfire ModelOps.
+This GitHub repository contains the artifacts of a Spotfire ModelOps Project that can be imported into Spotfire ModelOps to allow you to analyze text data for sentiment using the Google Natural Language API.
 The input takes an id and a comment for sentiment analysis.

 NOTE: Use of the Google Natural Language API may incur costs in your Google account.

 The basic steps for using this sample are:

-1. Clone this GitHub repository locally and Import the project into TIBCO ModelOps.
+1. Clone this GitHub repository locally and Import the project into Spotfire ModelOps.
 1. Obtain a Google service account json file and enable Google Language Services.
 1. Modify the service-acct artifact with your service account information.
 1. Modify the google_language_model to use the updated service-acct version.